What is PCO car insurance?

 Anyone working as a London taxi driver should be familiar with the Public Carriage Office, or PCO.
-The PCO issues licences for all London taxis, whether public or private hire.
+The PCO issues licence for all London taxis, whether public or private hire.

 London taxis fall into two categories.
 The iconic London black cabs, the TX4 or TX5 can be hailed on the street or in a taxi rank by members of the public.

-Private hire cabs can be any type or model of the vehicle and must be pre-booked.
+Private hire cabs or Uber taxi can be any type or model of the vehicle and must be pre-booked.

-Both types of taxi will need to ensure they have the right PCO insurance in place, to protect drivers from any claims brought.
+Both types of taxis will need to ensure they have the right PCO insurance in place, to protect drivers from any claims brought.

-What type of PCO insurance do I need to drive in London?
+What type of PCO taxi insurance do I need to drive in London?

 London is a very busy city, with many risks.
 As a London taxi driver, you’ll be spending many hours on the roads, in congestion, across diverse areas of the city.
 There are three main levels of PCO taxi cover available:

-Third-party fire and theft offers slightly more protection, with fully comprehensive PCO taxi insurance offering the highest level of cover.
+Third-party fire and theft offer slightly more protection, with fully comprehensive PCO car insurance offering the highest level of coverage.

 How much does it cost?